DenisGorbachev/vscode-lean4-code-actions/.github/ISSUE_TEMPLATE/bug_report.md

 ## Expected behavior

-A clear and concise description of what you expected to happen.
+I expect to see ... on the screen.

 ## Screencast

-If applicable, please record a screencast using a native OS recorder or https://www.loom.com/
+(If applicable, please record a screencast using a native OS recorder or https://www.loom.com/)